stevenleep/install-system-daemon/README.md

 # install-system-daemon

-this rpo is used to test how to use Nodejs to add TailScaled to the Macos guardianship process to provide services for TAILSCALE;
+this repo is used to test how to use Nodejs to add TailScaled to the Macos guardianship process to provide services for TAILSCALE;